darinz/PSL/11_support_vector_machine/README.md

 ---

 *For questions or contributions, please refer to the main course documentation or contact the course instructors.*

+---

+**Navigation:**
+- **Start Learning:** [Introduction to Support Vector Machines](01_introduction.md) - SVM motivation, linear separable case, duality, and kernel trick
+- **Previous Section:** [Classification Trees and Boosting](../12_classification_trees/README.md) - Overview of classification trees and ensemble methods